reubenson/reubenson.github.io/src/demos/poem-1.md

   a ghost paces

-  in neat and rhythmic lines
+  in still and moving lines

-  tracing stillness
+  tracing every breath

   <br/>